 How to Compost Dog Poo

-Composting dog poo is similar to composting other organic materials, such as food scraps and yard waste, but there are a few important differences.
+Composting dog poo is similar to composting other organic materials, such as food scraps and garden waste, but there are a few important differences.

 You can use a compost bin specifically designed for dog waste, or you can use a regular compost bin.

-You should have a dedicated bin just for composting dog poo, separate from other composting activities, ideally in a sunny spot where it will get hot!
+You should have a dedicated bin just for composting dog poo, separate from other composting activities.

-Use a pooper scooper or a plastic bag (or non-recyclable plastic packaging from groceries!) to collect the dog waste.
+Use a poop scooper or a reusable unwanted bag to collect the dog waste.

 Avoid putting biodegradable or even home compostable poo bags in the compost.